 Research capacity building is a dynamic process over time, building on what works well in order to strengthen relevant and quality research that does make a difference in policy and practice.
 This includes producing capacity for research to respond to emergent issues and needs.

-a) Strengthening Individual knowledge and capabilities to use research evidence in policy and practice, formulate research questions and be engaged in research (e.g. the skills and knowledge of social care workforce, voluntary sector staff, university researchers);
+a) Strengthening individual knowledge and capabilities to use research evidence in policy and practice, formulate research questions and be engaged in research (e.g. the skills and knowledge of the social care workforce, voluntary sector staff, university researchers);

 A detailed School strategy is available on the Resources page.

 Taking an all-Wales approach acknowledging the cultural uniqueness and diversity across the country

 Valuing different forms of knowledge systematic research, practitioner wisdom and organisational knowledge, and the lived experiences of people accessing social care and support and their families